A Guide to Understanding DNS

 At the kickoff meeting for every website development project, we ask the business owner where their domain is registered, and their DNS lives.
 I usually get a lot of blank looks, but we need that information to bring their website live.
-So in this article, I will share what every business owner should know about their domain and DNS settings, along with a drawing to make it all easier to understand.
+So in this article, I will share what every business owner should know about their domain and DNS settings, along with my famous drawing to make it all easier to understand.

 Many business owners know at least this part, but explaining it a little further can help understand the concept of DNS records.
 Your domain (also known as your website address or URL, is how people find your website (www.myawesomecompany.com), but it is not the same thing as your actual website.
 Your actual website is made up of many different files that live on a website server, and that website server could be literally anywhere.
 So somewhere out in the universe there needs to be a record system that tells the world where to find the website files for your domain.
 We call this record system DNS which stands for Domain Name System.

 DNS Is Completely Separate from Your Domain and Your Website

 This is where people start to get tripped up.
 The DNS records for your domain are controlled by Name Servers.
 Name Servers are basically giant digital directories for all the stuff connected to your domain.
 So for example, if your domain is myawesomecompany.com, there must be a record somewhere that says, “Hey world!
 The website files for myawesomecompany.com can be found on this server over here!”
 If you have email at your domain, you need another set of records that say, “Hello!
 The email for this domain is on this other email server over there!”

 To get a little more technical, Name servers have names like ns1.awesomeserver.com and ns2.awesomeserver.com.
 The individual DNS records have different types like A records for your website and MX records for your email.

 To recap, your domain name points to a set of Name Servers, those name servers contain your DNS records, and those records point to different servers.
 Each of the colors represent a different location where these things can be.